This post may contain affiliate links. Please read our disclosure policy.

 How are these different from sloppy joes?

-I love a good Sloppy Joe sandwich, but these Sloppy Janes are a bit lighter and more nutritious by serving on a sweet potato instead of a sandwich bun.
+I love a good Sloppy Joe sandwich, but these Sloppy Janes are a bit lighter and more nutritious since they’re served in a roasted sweet potato instead of a sandwich bun.

-I hope you love this recipe!
-Comment below after you try it!
+I hope y’all love these Sloppy Janes!
+Comment below after you try it and let me know what you think!

-Looking for more Whole30-Approved meal ideas?
+Looking for more sloppy joe-inspired recipes?
 Try these!

 A close-up shot of a silver patterned baking dish with parchment paper and four finished Sloppy Janes served on top.
 There is a blue napkin in the top right and sprigs of cilantro around the dish.